dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ### hICN with SRv6

-As described in section 5.6.4, another alternative to deploy hICN is to leverage the SRv6 dataplane, hence reducing the modifications in the hardware infraestructure and leveraging the SR benefits for underlay (TE, FRR) and service programming -NFV-.
+The association of hICN with other data planes technologies, such as SRv6, is investigated as a possibility to overcome the above-mentioned tradeoff yielding to a selective, yet fully beneficial insertion of hICN in IP networks.
+This would inherit all SRv6 advantages for underlay (TE, FRR) and service programming (NFV), but also extend the reach of hICN on regular IP routers with SRv6 functionality.

-In this variant hICN acts as full control-plane for SRv6 specifying the SIDs to insert in the SRH.
+One realization consists in creating SRv6 domains in between hICN nodes.
+The hICN router (through forwarding strategies) would then act as a control plane for SRv6 by specifying the list of SIDs to insert in the packet.

-It's worth noting that this variant is on an early development phase.

 ## Coexistence of multiple protocols in network slices